OFFICE ENERGY PERFORMANCE

-There are two NABERSNZ rating options: a free online self assessment rating and a Certified Rating.
+There are two NABERSNZ rating options: a free online self assessment and a Certified Rating.

-The self assessment tool is a useful first step to understanding and improving your energy use.
+The Self Assessment tool is a useful first step to understand and improve your energy use.
 The results of this tool are indicative only, based on the data you submit and should not be taken as a guarantee of achieving a specific star rating or promoted or published.

-A NABERSNZ™ Certified Rating is an assessment of the energy performance of an existing building or tenancy over a 12-month period.
-The rating is performed by NABERSNZ Assessors who are trained in the use of NABERSNZ™ rules for data collection and analysis, and certified by the NABERSNZ National Administrator, the New Zealand Green Building Council (NZGBC).
-A NABERSNZ™ Certified Rating provides a clear view of how well a building or tenanted space is using energy, compared to similar buildings and offers you a baseline from which you can plan to improve.
+A NABERSNZ Certified Rating is an assessment of the energy performance of an existing building or tenancy over a 12-month period.
+The rating is performed by NABERSNZ Assessors who are trained in the use of NABERSNZ rules for data collection and analysis, and certified by the NABERSNZ National Administrator, the New Zealand Green Building Council (NZGBC).
+A NABERSNZ Certified Rating provides a clear view of how well a building or tenanted space is using energy, compared to similar buildings and offers you a baseline from which you can plan to improve.

-A NABERSNZ™ Certified Rating range from 0 to 6, that clearly shows your building’s energy performance compared to others.
+A NABERSNZ Certified Rating ranges from 0 to 6, that clearly shows your building’s energy performance compared to others.

 1 star = poor performance